lascuolaopensource/bca-font-Adaxi/README.md

 ## 📜 License

 Adaxi is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at http://scripts.sil.org/OFL
+Available with a FAQ at http://scripts.sil.org/OFL